awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

     * Select `simple_stack,yaml`, your edited CloudFormation template file
 1. Click **Next**  -- Look for any errors reported
 1. On the **Specify stack details** look at the Parameters
-    * You must enter a value for **S3BucketName**
+    * You must enter a value for **S3BucketName** (you must replace the deafult value)
-    * Remember is must be a name that no other bucket in all of AWS already has
+    * Remember it must be a name that no other bucket in all of AWS is already using
 1. Click **Next** again, until you arrive at the **Review CloudFormationLab** screen
     1. Scroll down to **Change set preview** and note your S3 bucket will be modified
+    1. Note where it says **Replacement** is **True**.
+This means it will actually delete the current bucket and replace it with a new one with the newly specified name
     1. At the bottom of the page, select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**
     1. Click **Create stack**
 1. When stack **status** is _CREATE_COMPLETE_ for your update (about one minute) then continue